4-han/farhandtceng/README.md

 *   **Pathway:** Framework for building real-time data processing pipelines on streaming data.
 *   **Pandas:** Used for initial data loading and preprocessing of the historical dataset.
 *   **Bokeh:** Interactive visualization library.
-*   **Panel:** High-level library to create interactive dashboards and web apps from data and Bokeh plots.